shtannikov/recruitment/README.md

 1. Open terminal in `/backend/src` folder
 2. Run command `dotnet run --configuration Debug`

-## System access
+### System access

-### Production

-~~Link to the production version: http://158.160.63.240~~

-UPD: production turned off

 ### Prepared accounts

-Depending on the role, the platform opens up different opportunities.
+Depending on the role, the system opens up different opportunities.
 In order to verify this, the system has prepared accounts with different roles.

 Here they are: